 It's dead simple to get the gradient CSS for any of the 3 types of gradients.

 Simply press "Copy CSS" and add the code to the element you need it.

 Note: if you have other background properties set for the element in question, you can change the property from

 For more color tools and articles on using color in UI design, check out:

 - Color in UI Design: A Practical Framework.
 My take on why color theory sucks, and what art school should be teaching instead.

 - The Data Visualization Color Picker.
 Create multi-color, single-hue and divergent color schemes for your data visualizations.

-- The Design Newsletter, where I send original design articles to 40,000+ of my closest friends.
+- Design Hacks, my newsletter where I send original design tips and tactics to 50,000+ of my closest friends.

 And, as always, send me feedback and feature requests.
 I aim for this to be the very best gradient tool on the web – so what do you want to see? 😎